lino-framework/book/docs/user/basics.rst

 - On some cells of a grid you can hit :kbd:`F2` in order to edit that cell.

+- Note the grid's **toolbar** where you have the quick search field and a series of buttons for navigating or running actions.

 While a grid window displays all the rows of some table, a **detail window** displays one row at a time.